top of page

 12:00 PM - 2:15 PM

-Through Rosa's work as the Clinical Director and Supervisor of a large multi-disciplinary team with a nonprofit anti-violence women’s organization, participants receive a close up intimate experience of her narrative therapy informed social justice/feminist inspired therapeutic practice.
+Through Rosa's work as the Clinical Director and Supervisor of a large multi-disciplinary all woman team team with a nonprofit anti-violence women’s organization, participants receive a close up intimate experience of her narrative therapy informed social justice/feminist inspired therapeutic practice.
 Participants learn how to interview and support girls and women of all ages and diverse backgrounds who are experiencing complex trauma and gender violence.
-Rosa guides participants well beyond current ideas about trauma and facilitates her teaching by taking the learner inside the complexities of gender violence through storytelling, session videos and her unaltered transcripts.
+Rosa guides participants well beyond current ideas on trauma informed therapy and facilitates her teaching by taking the learner inside the complexities of gender violence through storytelling, session videos, and her unaltered transcripts.

 Day 5